- About Extension

 If you are a classroom teacher and would like any of these programs brought into your class, please contact us.

-Wasco County 4-H offers four afterschool opportunities for youth.
+Wasco County 4-H offers afterschool opportunities for youth.

-- Rovology is for youth in grades 4-12.
+- Rovology is for youth ages 10-19.
 The learning focus is on marine biology, technology, and related careers.
-Youth build remotely operated vehicles (ROVs) which are submersible robots.
+Youth build remotely operated vehicles (ROVs) which are submersible robots Wednesdays January – May at TDMS afterschool from 3:30 – 5:30.